tapster/tapster/README.md

 #### How can I help you?

-- 🎓 CTO Coach
-- ⏱️ Fractional CTO
+- ⏱️ Fractional CTO / Coach
 - 👨🏻‍💻 Build your MVP
 - 💱 Internationalisation
 - 🚀 Scaling up your startup